MetOffice/git-working-practices/episodes/06-conflict.md

 different changes to each copy.
 Version control helps us manage these [conflicts](../learners/reference.md#conflict) by giving us tools to [resolve](../learners/reference.md#resolve) overlapping changes.
+You will encounter conflicts no matter which branching model you choose.
+No model is better than another when it comes to conflicts.
+Using forks has no impact on how likely conflicts occur either.

 ::::::::::::::::::::::::::::::::::::: instructor